-If the driver turns in front of an oncoming vehicle City Safety can assist by braking automatically, if the driver does not brake.
+If the driver turns in front of an oncoming vehicle City Safety can assist by braking automatically, if the driver does not.
+This functionality was a World-First in the new Volvo XC90.

-If a collision is imminent, the front safety belts are tightened (option in the XC40) to secure the driver's and front seat passengers' position.
+If a collision is imminent, at speeds above 10 km/h, the front safety belts are tightened (option in XC60) to secure the driver's and front seat passengers' position.